-If you exceed the no-decompression limit on a dive, Suunto EON Core provides the decompression information required for ascent.
+When on a decompression (deco) dive you exceed the no decompression limit, Suunto EON Core provides the decompression information required for ascent.
 Ascent information is always presented with two values:

 NEVER ASCEND ABOVE THE CEILING!
 You must not ascend above the ceiling during your decompression.
 In order to avoid doing so by accident, you should stay somewhat below the ceiling.

 If you ignore the alarm and stay above the safe margin for three minutes, Suunto EON Core locks the algorithm calculation, and decompression information will not be available anymore on the dive.
-See Algorithm_lock.
+See Algorithm lock.

 It is always recommended to keep close to the decompression ceiling when ascending.

 Ascent time is always the minimum time needed to reach the surface.
 It includes:

 When diving with multiple gases, remember that the ascent time is always calculated with the assumption that you use all the gases found in the Gases menu.
 Always check that you have only the gases for your current planned dive defined before you dive.
 Remove the gases that are not available for the dive.

 YOUR ACTUAL ASCENT TIME MAY BE LONGER THAN DISPLAYED BY THE DIVE COMPUTER!
 The ascent time will increase if you: (1) remain at depth, (2) ascend slower than 10 m/min (33 ft/min), (3) make your decompression stop deeper than at the ceiling, and/or (4) forget to change the used gas mixture.
 These factors might also increase the amount of breathing gas required to reach the surface.

 You can adjust the last stop depth for decompression dives under Dive settings » Parameters » Last stop depth.
 There are two options: 3 m and 6 m (9.8 ft and 19.6 ft).

 By default, the last stop depth is 3 m (9.8 ft).
 This is the recommended last stop depth.